-Recruiting through user panel company or a tool
+Recruiting through a user panel company or a tool

 Recruiting for free

-There are many ways of recruiting respondents for free.
+There are many participant recruitment methods that are free.
 This will, of course, require a bit more effort, but why not at least give it a try?
-Learn more about free options for recruiting testing participants or read further where we’ll explain how you can do it for free.
+You might also offer gift cards or other incentives to motivate testers.

-What else to keep in mind when recruiting recruiting research participants:
+What else to keep in mind when recruiting research participants:

 - It’s crucial to take ethical considerations like secrecy and privacy into account while recruiting participants.

-- Furthermore, with this ways of recruiting participants, you should not forget to motivate them with bonuses or discounts.
+- Furthermore, with this way of recruiting participants, you should not forget to motivate them with bonuses or discounts.

-Many times, you’ll need to incorporate a screening question in your research.
-That should not concern you if you’re recruiting people from the general population and do not have a very specific target audience for your product.
-However, there are many cases when you’ll only need to recruit participants with certain characteristics and that’s where screeners come to rescue.
+Many times, you’ll need to incorporate a screening question in your research, especially if you need a very specific tester audience.
+They should not concern you if you’re recruiting people from the general population and do not have a very specific target audience for your product.
+However, there are many cases when you’ll only need to recruit participants with certain characteristics and that’s where screeners come to the rescue.